Dofus

-Dofus is a tactical turn-based massively multiplayer online role-playing game (MMORPG) developed and published by Ankama Games, a French computer game manufacturer.
-Originally released solely in French, it has since been translated into many other languages.
+Dofus is a tactical turn-based massively multiplayer online role-playing game (MMORPG) developed and published by Ankama Games, a French video game manufacturer.
+Originally released only in French, it has since been translated into many other languages.
 The game includes both pay-to-play accounts offering the full experience and free-to-play accounts offering a more limited amount of content.
 Its success has led to the marketing of spin-off products, such as books, art, comics and a movie released in 2016.
 It has also led to the development of two continuations: Dofus Arena, released at the beginning of 2006, which is an alternative "tournament" version of Dofus; and Wakfu, a sequel to Dofus.
 The game has attracted over 40 million players worldwide and is especially well known in France.

 Plot

 Context

 Dofus takes place in the World of Twelve, a High fantasy universe.
 Players must find the six primordial Dofus, dragon eggs that confer great power on their bearer, which are scattered across the world.
 The game features an open world that allows for a high level of player autonomy.
 Players can choose to engage in Player versus player combat, Player versus environment combat, or participate in the game's economy by obtaining and/or trading in-game items.